It's My Site . . . Agenda Right !

 by Roger W Hancock

 People can be cruel.
 Sometimes intentional, sometimes they just think they are funny.
 Laughing with them sometimes turns the laughing away from being at you to laughing with you.
-Laugh with me but not at me, but if you laugh at me, I learn the frailty of your heart.
+Laugh with me, not at me, but if you laugh at me, I learn the frailty of your heart.

 I once had a co-worker who would on occasion mimic my stuttering.
 His name was Tom.
 Tom worked construction while I worked in maintenance.
 Tom also served as chairman of the local Utility Coordinating Council.
 One day he saw me across the construction yard and could not resist a conversation with me.
 So, here comes Tom to wish me a good day, and of course, to mimic my stuttering.

 On that particular day Tom was scheduled to chair the Utility Coordinating Council meeting.
 The following day he again purposely looked me up but with a different purpose.
 He 'sort of' apologized, saying he would never mimic my stuttering again.
-Tom then told me that after mimicking my stuttering he was not able to ‘shake off’ the stuttering all day.
-He had stuttering through chairing his scheduled meeting.
+Tom then told me that after mimicking my stuttering he was not able to ‘shake off’ the stuttering.
+He stuttered all day long.
+He had stuttering through the chairing of the scheduled meeting.
 Poetic justice?
 Stuttered justice?

 I guess I got the last laugh on that.
 However it is my hope that Tom not only for self-preservation stopped making fun of my stuttering but also learned from it.
 Hopefully Tom learned a little compassion having himself experienced some of the stutterer's frustration.